sriramjaju/deep-q-network/Report.md

 This agent implements the Deep Q Network (DQN) algorithm.
 Reinforcement learning is unstable or divergent when a nonlinear function approximator such as a neural network is used to represent Q. This instability comes from the correlations present in the sequence of observations, the fact that small updates to Q may significantly change the policy and the data distribution, and the correlations between Q and the target values.

 The technique used experience replay, a biologically inspired mechanism that uses a random sample of prior actions instead of the most recent action to proceed.
 This removes correlations in the observation sequence and smooths changes in the data distribution.
-Iterative update adjusts Q towards target values that are only periodically updated, further reducing correlations with the target([Source])(https://en.wikipedia.org/wiki/Q-learning#Deep_Q-learning).
+Iterative update adjusts Q towards target values that are only periodically updated, further reducing correlations with the target ([Source](https://en.wikipedia.org/wiki/Q-learning#Deep_Q-learning)).
 More details are available in the original DQN [paper](https://deepmind.com/research/dqn/).

 ### Neural Network Model